 Concha de Perla - The Lagoon

-The lagoon is just a short boardwalk from Puerto Villamil, through some mangroves and around many a sea lion.
-It was a great free snorkelling opportunity and it was fun discovering sealife yourself and working together with other families and visitors discovering marine life in the lagoon.
+The lagoon is just along a short boardwalk from Puerto Villamil.
+Head through some mangroves and around many a sea lion!
+It was a great free snorkelling spot.
+Also, it was fun discovering sealife yourself and working together with other families and visitors to discover marine life in the lagoon.
 We found a giant manta ray, stingrays and fish around the rocks.
-We’ve heard you can also see turtles here but sadly, we missed them!
+Furthermore, we've heard you can also see turtles here but sadly, we missed them!

 Giant Tortoise Breeding Centre

 We hired bikes and cycled from Puerto Villamil to Centro de Crianza to visit the Giant Tortoise Breeding Centre, also known as Arnaldo Tupiza.

 This breeding centre included an information bay, which explained the breeding cycle of tortoises.
 In addition, there is lots of other important information about the conservation of these special breeds.
 Venturing around the centre, which was split into sections of tortoises at varying ages, was the best part.
 The cutest were the babies that were all feeding on small chunks of lettuce.
 We can still remember the sounds of their little mouths chowing down now!

 Near to the breeding centre, is a lake often filled with beautiful flamingos to check out.

 The Wall of Tears / El Muro de las Lágrimas